garfieldnate/old_personal_site/Readme.md

 ## License

-The contents of this site are licensed under
+The contents of this site are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).